fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

     <p>
     Generative Adversarial Networks (GANs) <a href="#references">[2]</a>, which have led to substantial advancements in natural language processing and computer vision, have also found several use cases in the time series domain <a href="#references">[3]</a>.
-The application of GANs to time series is not restricted to data generation for augmentation or anonymization purposes, but extends to numerous other tasks, including, but not limited to, time series forecasting.
+The application of GANs to time series is not restricted to data generation for augmentation purposes, but extends to numerous other tasks, including, but not limited to, time series forecasting.
     </p>

     <p>